skade/SHSC/README.md

 # Usage

 Don't.
-But if you really must: Pipe some markdown into the script, compile with ConTeXt
+But if you really must: Pipe some markdown into `pandoc -t json` and then into the script, compile the result with ConTeXt